TR-1700-class submarine

 The TR-1700 (Santa Cruz) is a class of diesel-electric patrol submarines built by Thyssen Nordseewerke for the Argentine Navy in the 1980s, with two submarines completed.
-These ships are amongst the largest submarines built in Germany since World War II and are among the fastest diesel-electric submarines in the world.
+These boats are amongst the largest submarines built in Germany since World War II and are among the fastest diesel-electric submarines in the world.
 ARA San Juan was lost on 17 November 2017, leaving ARA Santa Cruz as the only remaining submarine of this class.
 As of 2020, the refit of Santa Cruz has been reported cancelled leaving the entire class inactive.

 Development

 The original 1977 plan called for six boats, two TR-1700s built in Germany by Thyssen Nordseewerke, two in Argentina by Astillero Domecq Garcia, and two smaller TR-1400s also built in Argentina.
 The final agreement in 1982 was modified to six TR-1700s, with the last four to be built in Argentina.

+Possible nuclear propulsion

 The TR-1700s to be built in Argentina were considered for an upgrade to a nuclear submarine.
 The use of INVAP's CAREM reactor for that purpose is an 'urban myth,' as such design is inadequate for moving platforms.
 The nuclear submarine project never came to fruition, despite later attempts to revive it.

 The reasons why INVAP's reactor is inviable stem from a number of reasons.
 The main reasons are: